forsynthielle/readit/README.md

 i have a very crude humour tht may ivloves sexual/offensive remarks if i got too comfortable so iwec it is

 im fine w any ships as long as yall chill, pro/dark/wtvships neutral for me

+im not rly into pt cuddling, mostly more into hiding ykyk or js sit next to another